Tips for managing and resolving TIPSA incidents

 Shipping services

-- In all cases, Tipsa notifies recipients by email with detailed order information so they can track it.
+4. In all cases, Tipsa notifies the recipients (if they have opted in) by email, providing detailed order information so they can track it.

 Cut-off time for resolving incidents